DATE > 2016 > Oct

 Perhaps the student who was the most influential in introducing yoga to the west is BKS Iyengar.
 He was the brother of Krishnamacharya's wife, a sickly 15-year old who lived with the family.
 He became a student at the same time as Jois and Indira, but perhaps the least favored of the three.
 He would often be excluded in some sessions and would peak through the window to see the lessons given to other students.
 His time with Krishnamacharya only lasted a year but he deepened his practice by innovating and articulating the asanas.
 He introduced and became famous for using props to aid students into proper alignment and adjustment.
 He is the only yoga teacher to have received the Padma Vibhushan award, the second-highest civilian award in India for "exceptional and distinguished service".

 Later on in life, in a surprising twist of fate, Krishnamacharya's son became his student which endured for 28 years.
-Underscoring focus on adapting yoga to a student's uniqueness, he introduced Viniyoga to Desikachar - a kind of therapeutic yoga that accomodates the students' limitations.
+TK was no longer a stern taskmaster during this time.
+He was more accessible and perhaps more gentle, with his teachings accomodating the students' limitations and particular needs.
+Desikachar went on to develop Viniyoga - a kind of yoga with therapeutic application.

 While Krishnamacharya's students gained fame and recognition in spreading his yoga, Krishnamacharya himself remained obscure, anomymous and perhaps poor.
 But that did not matter.
 It was never about him.
 In fact, he never claimed originality in his teachings, either giving credit to the Yoga Korunta, the Yoga Sutras and other ancient texts.
 And like his yoga, he himself was evolving - from an aloof and strict taskmaster in the days of Iyengar to that of a compassionate healer in the time of TKV Desikachar.